Partygate scandal is exaggerated, says Badenoch - ExBulletin

 Partygate scandal is exaggerated, says Badenoch

+Kemi Badenoch said the government should not have criminalized “everyday activities” during the Covid pandemic.

-Partygate was overblown and the government should not have fined people for their daily activities during lockdown, the new Conservative leader has said.
+Partygate was “exaggerated” and the government should not have fined people for “everyday activities” during lockdown, the new Conservative leader has said.

-In her first media appearance since winning the leadership of the Conservative Party, Kemi Badenoch was challenged on what went wrong under her predecessors after promising to be honest about the mistakes the Tories made.
+In her first media appearance since winning the leadership of the Conservative Party, Kemi Badenoch was questioned about what went wrong under her predecessors after promising to be “honest” about mistakes made by the Conservatives.

-Although she largely refused to be drawn into a post-mortem of the previous government, she said there had been serious problems under Boris Johnson's tenure, but suggested the Partygate scandal was not one of them .
+Although she largely refused to embark on a “post-mortem” of the previous government, she said there had been “serious problems” under Boris Johnson's tenure, but suggested the Partygate scandal did not make any not gone.

 The scandal saw Mr Johnson fined for attending a party at Downing Street, one of several which took place under his tenure in breach of Covid lockdown rules.